fadden/CiderPress2/DiskArc/Comp/LZC-notes.md

 the release of version 4.0.
 Various minor versions were released by different authors, generally to improve compatibility with specific systems, or to tweak the way clear codes were issued.

-The maximum width of the LZW codes, which affects how much memory is required, could be configured at compile time and overridden to be lower at run time.
+The maximum width of the LZW codes, which affects how much memory is required by the program, could be configured at compile time and overridden to be lower at run time.
 The value could be set between 9 and 16, inclusive.
 This impacted decompression, meaning that an implementation limited to 12-bit codes could not decompress a file that used 16-bit codes.

 GS/ShrinkIt can decompress NuFX threads compressed with LZC, up to 16 bits.
-It does not support compression in that format, but it is possible to create such archives with NuLib.
+It does not perform compression in that format, but it is possible to create such archives with NuLib.

 ## Detail ##